alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/IntroductionCoroutine.md

 # An introduction to Coroutines

-Kotlin coroutines can be viewed as lightweight threads.
+Kotlin's coroutines can be viewed as lightweight threads.
 You can create thousands of them without running out of memory.
 Coroutines can be used out of the box because they are part of the Kotlin standard library.
 By adding the `suspend` modifier to your function, the Kotlin compiler understands that it won't return directly, but it will suspend for some time to complete an I/O operation or some heavy CPU computation.
 Simply put, marking a function with the suspend